This post was updated on 11/11/2020.

-Yellow: Personable and trusting, the yellow is the engaging visionary on your team, but don’t expect them to handle the details.
-Easy to spot, yellows smile and speak with their hands.
+Yellow: Personable and trusting, the yellow is the engaging visionary on your team — but don’t expect them to handle the details.
+Easy to spot, yellows smile a lot and speak with their hands.
 Be warm and friendly with your yellows, but make sure you follow up with specifics in writing.

 Green: Intensely loyal and patient, greens are steady workers and terrific friends, but make sure you ask what they think.
-They will not burden you with opinions or emotions.
-Maximize their contribution by creating an environment where they feel safe and valued so you can hear their insightful feedback.
-To communicate with greens be gentle, friendly, and curious.
+They will not burden you with their own opinions or emotions.
+Maximize their contributions by creating an environment where they feel safe and valued so you can hear their insightful feedback.
+To communicate with greens, be gentle, friendly, and curious.

 Green personalities gravitate toward positions like Chief Human Resources Officer or customer experience — places where they can put their nurturing tendencies to work.